 For large, premium sponges, limit each plant to 4-6 fruit.
 For more (smaller) sponges, you can allow 8-10 fruit per plant, but expect smaller size.
 Commercial growers often thin aggressively for market-quality loofahs.

-- Apply balanced fertilizer (10-10-10) every 2-3 weeks (see our complete fertilizer guide)
+- Apply balanced fertilizer (10-10-10) every 2-3 weeks

 - Side-dress with compost during fruiting